toddkarin/global-land-mask/README.md

 to create the binary mask for the US, shown in the image below:

 ![Map of Land Mask](https://github.com/toddkarin/global-land-mask/blob/master/example_plot_globe_map_us.png "Map of Land Mask")

+Note that lakes are included as "on land" and the resolution isn't perfect, but it's good enough for many purposes!